Redshift tomography of the kinematic matter dipole: Introduction

 to linear order in $\beta$, where $z$ is the observed (boosted) redshift of a source, $\bar z$ is the cosmological redshift as seen by a comoving observer, and $\theta$ is the angle between the source and the boost direction.
 A sharp cut on \textit{observed} redshift $z$ would provoke an apparent dipole anisotropy in a previously isotropic catalog in the same manner as above.
 The sharp cut on observed redshift would correspond to lower cosmological redshifts in the direction of motion, and conversely in the opposite direction --- even in the absence of the above aberration and Doppler boosting of the sources' measured fluxes, Eq.~\eqref{eq:DEB}.
 Note that a cut on \textit{cosmological} redshift $\bar{z}$ would \textit{not} lead to such a dipole anisotropy.

-Indeed, the possibility of a redshift-dependent kinematic matter dipole was introduced in Ref.\,\cite{Maartens:2017qoa}, which suggested that general relativistic effects are important for the correct determination of the expected dipole amplitude, when expressed in terms of the sources' luminosity function instead of the observed sample properties $x$ and $\alpha$ of Eq.~\eqref{eq:DEB}.
-In subsequent work, a crucial connection between this approach and Eq.~\eqref{eq:DEB} has been made \cite{Nadolny:2021hti,Dalang:2021ruy,Domenech:2022mvt,Guandalin:2022tyl}, including a general demonstration of their exact equivalence \cite{vonHausegger:2024jan}.
+Indeed, the possibility of a redshift-dependent kinematic matter dipole was introduced in Ref.~\cite{Maartens:2017qoa}, which suggested that general relativistic effects are important for the correct determination of the expected dipole amplitude, when expressed in terms of the sources' luminosity function instead of the observed sample properties $x$ and $\alpha$ of Eq.~\eqref{eq:DEB}.
+In subsequent work, connection between this approach and Eq.~\eqref{eq:DEB} was sought~\cite{Nadolny:2021hti,Dalang:2021ruy,Domenech:2022mvt,Guandalin:2022tyl}, before their exact equivalence was demonstrated generally~\cite{vonHausegger:2024jan}.
 This equivalence depends however on assuming that the source number distribution with redshift vanishes at the integration boundaries.
 Dropping this assumption results in an additional contribution to the matter dipole amplitude.

 In this work we quantify how to compute this contribution and prepare for the opportunities that will come with near-future surveys of the large scale structure.
 After a brief theoretical overview in Sec.~\ref{sec:theory}, we provide a first example of the added contribution to the kinematic matter dipole that boundary terms can provide.
 Sec.~\ref{sec:redshiftselectionfunctions} covers a more general treatment of the influence of boundary terms, including general selection functions and redshift uncertainties.
 In Sec.~\ref{sec:practicalexamples}, we discuss strategies to estimate the relevant quantities and make predictions for upcoming surveys.
 We discuss and conclude in Secs.~\ref{sec:discussion} and~\ref{sec:conclusion}.